aluedtke7/shoppinglist/README.md

     > flyctl apps restart YOUR_APPLICATION_NAME

-### Deploy new PocketBase version
+### Deploy a new PocketBase version

 You have to update the `fly.toml` in respect of the PocketBase version (`PB_VERSION`).
 After doing that, run

     > flyctl deploy

 Your database will not be affected and remains as it is.
+Check the fly dashboard for errors and messages.